 It’s not long after baby is born that people start judging your temperament based on your baby’s.
-I am fortunate that Xander is a calm, happy baby for most of the time.
+I am fortunate that my little one is a calm, happy baby for most of the time.
 So that’s pretty much what people think of me.
 Most of the time.

 Then he gets shirty.
 Usually, he’s tired and the pram has stopped moving – we’re fourth in line at the Woolworths checkout right on closing.
 The same people who earlier ooh-ed and aah-ed over my little angel shoot me daggers, as though they are now in the presence of a devil-child.